AdaCore/learn/courses/intro-to-ada/chapters/imperative_language.rst

 For loops
 ~~~~~~~~~

-The first kind of loop is the ``for`` loop, which allows iteration through a
+The first kind of loop is the :ada:`for` loop, which allows iteration through a
 discrete range.

 .. code:: ada project=Courses.Intro_To_Ada.Imperative_Language.Greet_5a